pbudzik/bytecask/README.md

 * Hint files - when files are merged to one file a "hint file" is produced out of the new file being a persisted index, so later the index can be rebuilt w/o processing the data file (however anyway can be built)
+* Prefixed keys - keys that contain common prefixes like file paths, URLs etc. In this case it is not efficient to allocate memory for all those repetitive byte sequences.
+It is advisable to use turn prefixed keys mode in order to have a dedicated map implementation used based on [Patricia Trie](http://en.wikipedia.org/wiki/Radix_tree).
+* Passivation - if we maintain multiple Bytecask instances (say per user) and some of them are not being used it may not be critical to keep all indexes in memory.
+Passivation puts an instance "on hold" to be activated later, what means index will have to be re-read to memory.
+This may improve overall resources management/scalabilty at the price of occasional activation.
+* Blob store - internal architecture has inherent limitation as to the value size as it is internally represented as an array of bytes.
+It means that blobs (files included) cannot be easily stored.
+The blob store function breaks blob value to down to segments so that multiple segments (plus a descriptor entry) altogether hold the value.
+* Eviction/Expiration - eviction is a mechanism to manage which entries should be removed, expiration is removal based on time.
 ### Benchmark ####

 ```